nikku/merge-me/README.md

 ## Merge Rules

-The bot ensures the following conditions are met before merging:
+The bot ensures that a pull request meets the following conditions before merging it:

-* No pending status checks
+#### With Branch Protection

-* Pull request is ready to merge according to [branch protection](https://help.github.com/articles/about-protected-branches/) rules
+* Configured [branch protection](https://help.github.com/articles/about-protected-branches/) rules are met

+#### Without Branch Protection

+* There exists _at least one_ status check
+* All status checks are _completed_
+* All status checks got the outcome _successful_ or _neutral_
-* Pull request from fork got reviewed by at least a single review
+* Pull requests got at least a single approved review
+* No reviewer requested changes

 ## Setup